 Congratulations!
 You are now a San Diego Police Recruit, on your way to becoming a Police Officer I after training!
 You must now complete 25 weeks of police academy training at the San Diego Regional Law Enforcement Training Center on the campus of Miramar College.
 You will complete both academic and physical training during this period.

 At graduation, you will be given the rank of Police Officer I and will be assigned to the Patrol Division.
 Here, you will work with a Field Training Officer (FTO) for 12 weeks of field training.

-There are more than 2000 police officers working in the San Francisco Police Department as of 2013, and the agency continues to grow.
+There are more than 8,210 police officers working throughout San Francisco as of 2020, and the agency continues to grow.
 If you are interested in applying for San Francisco police jobs, the time to start is now since the application process can take three to six months to complete.

 Follow these steps to learn how to become a police officer in San Francisco:

 - Verify you meet the general qualifications

 - Pass an oral interview/examination

 - Pass a background check and polygraph, medical and psychological exams

 - Complete training at the San Francisco Police Academy